The Barlow Endowment for Study Abroad

 As their name suggests, these grants are designed to enrich the experience of students on semester or year-long study abroad programs.
 Enrichment Grants can be used for extra travel or for an enriching activity at the study abroad site.
 While most of these grants fund extra travel, grants have also been used, for example, to purchase a trumpet to allow participation in an orchestra in Russia and supplies for a student to use for her volunteer work in an orphanage in Ecuador.
 Up to $500 is available for one enrichment trip or activity that takes place prior to final exams.
 Allowable expenses include food, low-cost lodging, budget travel, entry fees, conference expenses, and up to $100 for supplies or equipment.
 Funds may not be used to pay the regular costs of study abroad, to purchase gifts, buy or rent automobiles, or for travel to countries included in a U.S. State Department Travel Warning.
 Primarily recreational activities are not funded.

-Grants of up to $1,200 are available to support research on senior theses directly related to the Bates study abroad experience.
-Grants can support thesis research in the study abroad country during junior year while studying abroad, during the following summer, or during senior year.
+Grants of up to $1,500 are available to support senior thesis research in the student’s study abroad country.
+The research can be undertaken during junior year while studying abroad, during the following summer, or during senior year.
 Most students apply for the grants during their senior year and undertake their research then.

 For junior year thesis grants, students apply after they have begun studying abroad and identified a potential thesis topic and have a better sense of its feasibility and research costs.
-Students who study abroad in the fall may apply for junior year research funds upontheir return to campus for use later in the year.
+Students who study abroad in the fall may apply for junior year research funds upon their return to campus for use later in the year.
 October 1 is the initial deadline for senior year grants, but applications are welcome into second semester.
-Whatever the timing, applications require consultation with, and the support of, the thesis advisor documented in a letter from the faculty member.
-This consultation ensures that the thesis topic and methodology are adequately developed and approved by the faculty advisor.
-The goal is to ensure that that the proposed fieldwork will be productive and is essential for the thesis.
 Applications must be submitted prior to undertaking the research.

 The Grant Award and Completion Report

 Grant awards are distributed within the United States to the student, her or his TD Bank account, or to the student’s family.
 According to IRS regulations, neither of these grants is subject to Federal income taxes.
 Enrichment grants are exempt because they are less than $600; thesis grants are exempt because they support an activity for which academic credit is awarded.
 Grant recipients must write a one or two page “Completion Report” on the use of the funds.
-For enrichment grants, this should be done during the first semester back on campus.
-For thesis grants, this should be done by the end of the second semester of senior year.
+The completion reports for enrichment grants should be submitted during the first semester back on campus.
+For thesis grants, the report is due one month after return.
 The grant amount is charged to the student’s bill if the report is not received by the appropriate date.
 Students are expected to return unused funds to Bates for use by future students.

 Students are encouraged to apply for these grants.
-If you have any questions, please contact Mr. Das or Dean Sawyer.
+If you have any questions, please contact Dean Mangieri ot Mr. Das.